Welcome to Class 7

 Our Curriculum

 In Class 7, our children have the flexibility to access a processed based, play rich curriculum that provides inclusive and holistic provision to meet the needs of all our learners.
 Individual needs identified in a child’s EHCP are planned for from a curriculum that supports the progression of the four areas of need for SEND and allows children to access a range of subjects and learning experiences at an appropriate level.
 Our learners span a breadth of curriculums that include; Pre-Formal, Informal, Semi-Formal, Formal and subject specific National Curriculum.
 We use B-Squared as a tool to track and monitor progress and provide formal assessments, across both the EYFS Framework, Engagement Steps, Autism Progress and the National Curriculum subjects areas on Primary Steps.
 Each child’s journey is completely individual and our approach allows for fluidity across the curriculum, enabling each child to make progress at a level that is appropriate to their needs.
 Our learners can move across the continuum depending on subject area, learning needs and interests.
 We recognise that our children may need further support and to access specific areas of learning at different levels of a curriculum.
 Our continuum allows all children to be supported and challenged within their learning, at an appropriate level, for each area of learning and subject.
 For all these reasons we have adopted the Equals Curriculum* for our class.
-Our intention is for Equals to be fully implemented in Class 7 by September 2023 but we have made substantial adaptations to the curriculum in these classes in line with the Equals approach in 2022 – 2023.

 Class 7 will be taking part in outdoor learning activities as a part of each day and the children need appropriate outerwear to protect them against all types of weather.
 Eg. waterproof coat and wellies, sun cream and hats that they are able to leave in school for the half term.